 St. Luke’s 16-bed hospital-based unit was designed to be a modern, inviting space with private rooms and open social areas, while also including a therapeutic environment that is supportive to patients.
-Our team of adolescent and mental health experts includes psychiatrists, psychiatric advanced practitioners, registered nurses, therapists, educators, social workers, program specialists and behavioral health technicians.
+Our team of adolescent and mental health experts includes psychiatrists, psychiatric advanced practitioners, case managers, therapists, educators, program specialists, registered nurses, and behavioral health technicians.
 Working together, they create an individualized treatment plan tailored to each teen’s needs, based on their diagnosis, background and triggers.

 How We Help

 St. Luke’s Adolescent Behavioral Health team offers care and treatment to teens who face a range of mental health issues that are acutely impacting their daily lives, including:

 - Oppositionality/conduct issues

 - Mood Disorders (depression/disruptive mood)

 Patients ages 12 through 18 are accepted for voluntary, involuntary and family-initiated treatment.
 Our treatment program is based on the recovery model: valuing kindness, identifying personal strengths, and empowering teens.
 A wide variety of activities for patients is available, and parent/caregiver groups will also be available to provide support for families.

 Each teen’s personalized treatment plan will include: